 The row first shows the eight states a neighborhood can be in.
-The second row shows the state of the center cell during the next timestep.
+The second row shows the state of the center cell during the next time step.
 As a concise encoding of this table, Wolfram suggested reading the bottom row as a binary number.
 Because 00110010 in binary is 50 in decimal, Wolfram calls this CA "Rule 50."

-The following figure shows the effect of Rule 50 over 10 time steps:

-The first row shows the state of the system during the first timestep; it starts with one cell "on" and the rest "off".
+Figure 6.1 shows the effect of Rule 50 over 10 time steps.
+The first row shows the state of the system during the first time step; it starts with one cell "on" and the rest "off".
 The second row shows the state of the system during the next time step, and so on.